klebercperes/peressystemswebapp/docs/setup/SETUP.md

 ### CORS Errors
 - Make sure the frontend URL is in the CORS allowed origins in `backend/app/main.py`
 - Check that `VITE_API_URL` matches your backend URL
-- If accessing via IP (10.0.1.122), ensure it's included in the CORS allowed origins
+- If accessing via IP, ensure it's included in the CORS allowed origins

 ### Port Conflicts
 - If port 8000 or 5173 are in use, modify `docker-compose.yml` to use different ports